nichlock/rti/README.md

 ## Construction
 The dome itself is (TODO)

-## Circuit Boards
+## Hardware

-We had a number of requirements of our boards.
+We had a number of requirements of our circuit boards.
 The driver board needed three seperate 1A channels which could drive 64 LEDs each, which would have an isolated system to trigger a camera shutter.
 The LED boards had to both sink the 5W of poer from the LEDs and contain three sperated colors.
 Since these aren't common requirements for consumer-level prototype boards, we designed custom circuit boards for this solution.

-These are the two custom boards designed for that purpose.
+In addition, we had to wire the dome for all 192 LEDs with wiring that was modifiable but that would not comprimise the lighting much.
+All of that had to fit in a robust and consice form-factor.

 ### Driver Board